 Debs would love to be around for the next women’s rugby world cup in 2021, which would be a fitting way end to her career, so we all hope that this particular flower of Scotland will be nurtured and tended carefully, so that she can bloom annually for a good few years to come.

-The immediate future presents a pre six nations warm up game in the thistled jersey against Spain, before a packed 6 nations tournament with two home fixtures against England and Italy, and away trips to France, Wales and Ireland.
+The immediate future presents a pre six nations warm up game in the thistled jersey against Spain, before a packed 6 nations tournament with three home fixtures against Italy Ireland and Wales and Italy, and away trips to France and England.

 There is also the Tyrrells premier league, with Harlequins, who are flying high in the table and playing a brand of rugby which is a joy to watch.